Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 Yes, but it’s not recommended.
 A hybrid model performs best.

-Are gift lists better for small nonprofits?
+Are giving lists better for small nonprofits?

 Yes, especially for local or community-based organizations.

-Can gift lists increase donations?
+Can giving lists increase donations?

 Yes, item-based requests often lead to higher engagement and conversion rates.